sagemath/sagecell/contrib/vm/README.md

     ./container_manager.py --deploy
     ```

-6. If you know that only some changes to SageMathCell source code were made, you can skip building Sage and its packages from scratch: `./container_manager.py -p -m`
+6. If you know that only some changes to SageMathCell source code were made, you can skip building Sage and its packages from scratch: `./container_manager.py -m`
 7. For some other options check the built-in help: `./container_manager.py -h`

 **If these instructions are unclear or do not work, please let us know!**